Theater Arts and Acting Course Descriptions

 Theater Arts Courses (TH)

-131 Discovering the Art of Theater (4 credits; Fall, Spring) This course for non-majors deepens students' engagement with this communal art form.
+131 Theater Dares You This course for non-majors deepens students' engagement with this communal art form.
 The perspective from which we set out to survey the theater is that of an audience member.
 Informed and literate audience members are crucial to theater; without an audience there is no performance.
 We start by demonstrating why this particular art form is/ has been ubiquitous not only globally today, but down through the annals of time, as well.
 The students are introduced to the cluster of different artists typically employed when a show is being created: writers, designers, directors, casting, actors, etc. A broad survey of genres and styles of plays is presented.
 Aside from seeing and thoroughly assessing five to seven LIVE productions during the course of the semester, class projects are designed for students to explore theatrical possibilities for telling their own stories.

-141 Role Play and Improvisation (4 credits; Fall, Spring) In exploring the dimensions of theatrical self-expression, this course employs lecture, discussion and classroom activities to raise issues that stretch self-awareness through dramatic interaction involving imagination and creativity.
+141 Role Play and Improvisation In exploring the dimensions of theatrical self-expression, this course employs lecture, discussion and classroom activities to raise issues that stretch self-awareness through dramatic interaction involving imagination and creativity.
 Through theater games and dramatic situations, students learn a variety of performance skills and find themselves exploring their own creative and artistic possibilities.
 No previous experience required.

 200 Movement Training for Comfort, Power & Grace (2 credits) The course gives students a reliable way to feel better in their bodies.
 The course provides an understanding of how bodies function and gives each student insight into his or her personal habits outside this design that create tension in the body.
 Students learn to move more freely and gain new understanding of their aches and pains.
 Students come away with a working knowledge of the musculoskeletal system and how to cultivate true core support and to balance functioning of all muscle groups.
 We review the newest research in back pain and neuroplasticity, study the respiratory system and breathing patterns, and study how perception contributes to our bodily feeling and use patterns.
 The class is catered to anyone with an interest in feeling better and moving with increased ease and coordination.
 Assignments include exercises around public speaking, working at the computer, and lifting challenging objects (including an evening in the weight room).
 Students gain increased powers of self-observation, impulse control and improved coordination.

-210 Yoga (2 credits; Fall, Spring) This course introduces study in the Indian exercises of relaxation and energy focusing.
+210 Yoga (2 credits) This course introduces study in the Indian exercises of relaxation and energy focusing.
 No previous experience necessary.
 May be repeated once for credit.

 230 Dance (3 credits) This is a modern dance technique class focusing on the connection and coordination of the upper and lower body.
 To this end, emphasis is placed on increasing abdominal strength, thereby gaining freedom and fluidity in the limbs.
 Warm-ups and exercises increase strength, stretch and stamina.
 Traveling sequences are geared toward gaining rhythmic accuracy and coordination.
 Class combinations and exercises increase in length and difficulty throughout the semester.